Rallying

 Training Day

-When you contact your chosen rally school, they will advise of the available dates in which you can undergo your Rally Training Day.
-They will provide instruction both in a classroom environment and on-track and prepare you for a test at the end of the day.
-If you pass the test, they will give you an Assessment Sheet, which can be submitted as part of a licence application.
-It is possible to fail, so we advise you do not try to book the test on short notice before an event.
+When you contact your chosen rally school, they will inform you of the available dates for your Rally Training Day.
+You will receive instruction both in a classroom setting and on the track, preparing you for an assessment at the end of the day.
+If you pass the test, you will receive an Assessment Sheet, which can be submitted as part of your licence application.
+Please note that it is possible to fail the test, so we advise against booking it on short notice before an event.

 Final Rally Licence Application

-The final step of the application process.
-Once you have passed the course at your chosen rally school, you can submit an application to Motorsport Ireland for a Rally National B licence or a Rally Junior licence (depending on age).
-You will then be eligible to compete at eligible MI-permitted race events.
-There will be restrictions on your engine size for at the National B and Junior levels, but once you have experience, you can upgrade to a higher grade.
+The final step in the application process occurs once you have successfully completed the course at your chosen rally school.
+At that point, you can submit an application to Motorsport Ireland for either a Rally National B licence or a Rally Junior licence, depending on your age.
+Upon approval, you will be eligible to compete in MI-permitted race events.
+Please note that there will be restrictions on engine size at the National B and Junior levels; however, as you gain experience, you can upgrade to a higher grade.

 Upgrading Your Licence

-When you have completed enough events, you can upgrade your licence to a National A grade or event International grade.
-Every time you complete five events (not heats), you are eligible to upgrade to the next highest level.
-If you are a Junior competitor, you will be eligible to upgrade to a National B once you turn 17 years old and hold a full road driving licence.
-However, you are eligible to hold on to your Junior licence until 18 years old.
-The change is not immediately mandatory and a crossover choice period does exist.
+Once you have completed enough events, you can upgrade your licence to a National A grade or even an International grade.
+For every five events you complete (excluding heats), you become eligible to move up to the next highest level.
+If you are a Junior competitor, you can upgrade to a National B licence once you turn 17 and hold a full road driving licence.
+However, you may retain your Junior licence until you are 18 years old.
+The upgrade is not immediately mandatory, and there exists a crossover choice period.

 Licence Grades